FabricioBattaglia/Moment-of-Muscle/README.md

 ## Task Allocation

+Wanyea Barbel - As a user, I would like to view the job posting board so that I am able to work on jobs

 Mitchell Wise - Create base Log-in screen for the application

 Will Hall - Create App Icon and learn UI design for Android Studio